Cars

 mech Mick Black watch Chris's

 #50 being towed back to the pits.
-Nice car, but Dick
+Nice car, though Rick reckoned it ugly.

-Young was out like a light on a stretcher after this Brafield hit,
+Young was 'spark out' on a stretcher after this Brafield hit,

 same description: "It really rings your bell."